zr40/stampede/README.md

 `apply` and `unapply` can contain any number of statements. `unapply` is optional.

 Migrations are executed in ascending order of `id`.
-Each migration must have a unique `id`, and the sequence of migration `id`s should start at 0.
+Each migration must have a unique `id`.

 Commands
 --------